 Turn this colic into frolic and rollick (there has to be a reason why they all rhyme!).
 So if you are thinking of staging an anti-colic rally, Wait!
 Continue reading and you may not need to participate in one.

-Do you have a non-stop crying baby?
+Do you have a non-stop crying baby, in other words, a colic baby?
 Having a colicky newborn can definitely be distressing.
 The first and foremost approach should be to understand what newborn colic is, its symptoms and useful techniques to help your newborn cope well through the colic episodes.
 Newborn colic may be quite depressing for the mother, and in order to find its solution, you need to know what it actually is.

-So, what is colic?
-It is usually characterized by bouts of crying and some abdominal pain.
+So, what is colic?, and what are the symptoms of colic?
+It is usually characterized by bouts of crying and some abdominal pain (known as colic pain).
 With some newborns, crying may occur continuously for a significant amount of time.
 If your newborn is experiencing continuous crying periods and appears to be having abdominal pain and cramps, colic may be the culprit here.

 To be honest, fully understanding why newborn colic occurs may not be entirely possible.
 You may hear doctors say that they are unsure about the origin of infant colic.
 What is certainly known is that it is quite normal for newborn babies to have colic.